 A fence connecting the side of a dwelling to either side boundary, boundary structure or boundary fence.
-Excluding connections to corner lot fencing.

 Secondary street

 As prescribed by any Statutory Planning document, or annexure to the sales contract, a street not providing the pedestrian access point to the dwelling and not a laneway.